allantsouza/eLTER-SO-Costs-web-application/README.md

 The essence of this tool lies in its ability to adapt calculations based on unique site-specific criteria, ensuring tailored cost estimations.
 Key factors taken into consideration include the site category, the habitats, the focus spheres, and the potential co-location with other Research Infrastructures, which cover the costs of specific standard observations.

 The goal of this tool is to provide a user-friendly, efficient, and reliable means for the eLTER community to plan and allocate resources effectively.

+## File structure :open_file_folder:
+eLTER-SO-costs-App/
+├── data # Folder for input data used by the app
+├── renv # R environment setup with reproducibility in mind ├── www # Folder containing web assets like stylesheets and JS scripts ├── .Rprofile # R project-specific configuration file ├── .gitignore # Lists files to be ignored by version control system ├── LICENSE # The full text of the license for the project ├── README.html # Compiled HTML from README.md for detailed project information ├── README.md # Markdown text providing an overview of the project ├── app.R # The main application script for the Shiny web app ├── eLTER-SO-costs-App.Rproj # RStudio project file └── renv.lock # Lock file to capture the state of the R environment

+## Naming conventions for files :page_with_curl:

 ## Development in R and [`Shiny`](https://shiny.posit.co/)
 This repository is dedicated to the development of a tool coded entirely in the R programming language, with a user interface developed using R [`Shiny`](https://shiny.posit.co/).
 R [`Shiny`](https://shiny.posit.co/) is a powerful framework for building interactive web applications directly from R scripts, making it an ideal choice for creating accessible and user-friendly tools.